Driving is owned and operated by Ron McKenna and his family. While

 be picked up and/or dropped off at home, at school, or place of employment.

 Students who live outside the Dartmouth/Cole Harbour/Eastern Passage/North

-may not have to make such arrangements.
-Check with the office to
+service.
+Check with the office to discuss.

 - Rely on word of mouth